 Now, to answer your question properly, our main objective is not only to train and send graduates to the job and entrepreneurial market, we as Seven Group are the first major recruiter of our graduates because we know what we train.

-How?
 With Seven Group, we train talents at Seven Academy.
 After graduation, they go to Seven GPS where they work on local and international projects.
-After one to two years of working experience they are now full breed professionals in their various fields of specialty.
+After one to two years of working experience, they are now full breed professionals in their various fields of specialty.
 Through this model of operation we are solving four cardinal problems:

-- Shallow education
+- Theory-based education

 - Poor training environments

 We have unveiled the game-changer IT player in Africa.
 Seven Global Procurement and Sourcing – Seven GPS.